Saturday, 16 December 2023

 Laravel csrf token mismatch for ajax post request

-Here are the most frequent reasons developers encounter this error:
+Here are the most common reasons why developers run into this error:

 CSRF Token Not Sent in the Request:

-Ensure that the CSRF token is included in your forms.
-You can use @csrf blade directive in your form.
+Make sure your forms have the CSRF token in them.
+The @csrf blade directive can be used in your form.

 <form method="POST" action="/your-route">